GrahamDumpleton/mod_wsgi/docs/user-guides/checking-your-installation.rst

 multiple installations of same version of Python in different locations, may find the system installation rather than your custom installation.

-In that situation you may need to use the '--disable-framework' option to 'configure' script for mod_wsgi.
+In that situation you may need to use the ``--disable-framework`` option to 'configure' script for mod_wsgi.
 This doesn't actually disable use of the framework, but does change how it links to use a more traditional library style linking rather than framework linking.
 This seems to resolve the